huderlem/porymap/docs/_sources/manual/editing-map-events.rst.txt

 .. _event-warps:

-Event Warps
+Warp Events
 -----------

-Event warps are how the player is able to warp to other maps, such as entering a building.
+Warp events are how the player is able to warp to other maps, such as entering a building.
 Double-clicking on a warp will automatically open the destination map and select the destination warp.
 This makes it very easy to navigate around in Porymap.

 .. figure:: images/editing-map-events/event-warp.png
-    :alt: Event Warp Properties
+    :alt: Warp Event Properties

-    Event Warp Properties
+    Warp Event Properties

 Id
     This is the local id of the warp in the map.
 This is used when setting the Destination Warp property for another warp.